 The SETAC North America Awards and Fellowships Subcommittee for Professional Awards will evaluate nominations independently by using a standardized score sheet.
-The winner will be announced at the SETAC North America 38th Annual Meeting in Minneapolis, Minnesota, 12-16 November 2017.
+The winner will be announced at the SETAC North America 39th Annual Meeting in Sacramento, California, 4-8 November 2018.
 Registration fees for the recipient will be waived, and one-year membership will be waived by the Society in recognition of the individual's contributions.
 Once an individual is nominated, that nomination will remain in effect for a period of three years, provided the individual has not received the award.

 ALL applications must be submitted electronically to Laura Swanson at the SETAC Office.
 Completed application must arrive by 1 June 2018.